ctroein89/ctroein89.github.io/baby.md

 ### Attachments and Cup Holders
 I recommend buying a bunch of attachments for the stroller, especially cupholders.
 It sounds absurd, but 3 cupholders is the minimum that I would recommend.
 Every cupholder or stroller carry-all that you add will get filled up with stuff.
 Before you know it, you have 5 cups holders and you're still stuck carrying a coffee cup with one hand.

 Importantly, cargo capacity is a big factor in using a stroller.
-Our Vista is basically always full of empty tote bags, extra blankets and a baby carrier.
-It's the shopping cart when walking home from the grocery store.
+Our Vista is basically always full of stuff.
+It's the shopping cart when walking home from the grocery store, the diaper bag, and it just has lots and lots of stuff "just in case".
 A bigger cargo capacity is better.

 The Uppababy bassinet I purchased was a waste - we exclusively used it to hold a changing pad in our apartment.
 It didn't feel safe to take our baby near any roads or hills in that bassinet, since she wasn't secured in it.
 It's such a shame, because it felt like such a good idea, despite people telling us that we'd never use the bassinet.

 ### What I Bought
 I settled on buying an Uppababy stroller early in my search.
-I had seriously considered Bugaboo strollers - my family had at the time access to a discount on Bugaboo strollers, but I wasn't particularly impression by the wheel locking mechanism or the suspension on their 5 year old stroller (arguably this would not have been issues with a modern Bugaboo).
+I had seriously considered Bugaboo strollers - at the time, my sister had access to a discount on Bugaboo strollers, but I wasn't particularly impressed by the wheel locking mechanism or the suspension on her 5 year old stroller (arguably this would not have been issues with a modern Bugaboo).
 I generally didn't like the folding mechanisms on Nuna strollers.
-Since I knew we would use the stroller a lot in New York, cost savings from a cheaper stroller didn't feel worth the lesser features.
+Since I knew we would use the stroller a lot in New York, cost savings from a cheaper stroller didn't feel worth the lesser features (and some did have cheaper construction).
 I see a lot of Uppababy strollers around me, and I've seen Uppababy strollers survive, so it felt really easy to decide on Uppababy.

 I recommend the [Uppababy Minu](https://uppababy.com/strollers/lightweight/minu-v3/) and the [Uppababy Vista](https://uppababy.com/strollers/full-size/vista-v3/).
 Based on my research, it seems like all of the major stroller companies have strollers in these categories, so even if I picked Uppababy strollers, the reason for why I picked these strollers should carry over to other brands.
 These strollers also cover both extremes for our needs, so we have the right stroller for what we're going to do.